Emergency housing from the council

-Tell the council if anyone in your household needs to self isolate or is at higher risk of infection or illness due to coronavirus.
+Tell the council if sharing facilities puts anyone in your household at risk of infection or illness.

-If you have children or you're pregnant, you should not usually have to stay in a privately owned B&B where you share a bathroom, toilet or kitchen with other people.
+If you have children or you're pregnant, you should not usually have to stay in a:

-B&Bs should not be used for care leavers under the age of 25 except in an emergency.
-If you're 16 or 17, you should not be housed in a B&B even in an emergency.
+If you're 16 or 17, you should not be housed in a B&B or a hotel at all.

 If you have pets

-Pets are not usually allowed in emergency housing, especially if it's a B&B or a hostel.
+Pets are not usually allowed in emergency housing.

-The council may have some emergency housing suitable for pet owners so ask about this.
+The council might have emergency housing which accepts pets.
+Ask about this.
 Tell them how important it is for you to keep your pet.

-Some charities run pet fostering schemes for individuals and families who have to move into emergency housing or refuges because of domestic abuse:
+Some charities run pet fostering schemes for people if you have to move into emergency housing or refuges because of domestic abuse:

 The Freedom Project – run by Dogs Trust in many parts of England and Scotland

-Endeavour - pet fostering in North West England
+Endeavour – domestic abuse charity offering pet fostering in North West England

-LetswithPets have advice on finding a pet friendly private tenancy.
+LetswithPets has advice on finding a pet friendly private tenancy.

 Staying with family or friends

-The council may ask if you can stay with family or friends as a temporary option.
+The council might ask if you can stay with family or friends in the short term.